mark-wilson/posh-o365/README.md

 Connect-O365.ps1 tenant

 Tenant is the tenant name.

+* Match-ExchangeGuids.ps1 is used to take a CSV file of UPNs and ExchangeGuids (extracted from Get-Mailbox on premises) and compare these to the Azure AD entries prior to migration.
+The script runs an analysis phase and optionally makes the necessary changes, creating a log file for reference.

+Match-ExchangeGuids.ps1 filename tenant

+Filename should be in CSV format, with the following headings: Upn,msExchMailboxGuid.

+Tenant is the tenant name.

+I'm aware that the basic function of this script could be done in 2 lines of PowerShell but I wanted to be able to refer to the changes made in case there are problems later (it shouldn't really be necessary to change Exchange GUIDs).

 * Set-O365Licences.ps1 is used to examine a list of users, licences and locations before assigning licences according.
 The script takes two parameters: